 We could mainly distinguish between two types of CCTV:

-IP equipment is, of course, the most up-to-date on the market.
+IP equipment is the most up-to-date on the market.
 Thanks to new technologies applied in CCTV systems, they now offer high resolution, can create automated alerts and provide the possibility of cloud storage.

 As a result, security operators can optimise the time they spend on surveillance and significantly increase their productivity.